astroturfcss/astroturf/README.md

 ## Setup

-This is all the setup necessary
+This is all the setup necessary:

 ```js
 {